mardymard/movie-site/README.md

 **Instructions:**
 1. Clone or download this repository from http://github.com/mardymard/movie-site
-2. Open and run the _entertainment_center.py_ file in your pyhton editor and run the module.
+2. Open and run the _entertainment_center.py_ file in your python editor and run the module.